myersm0/what-was-said/docs/DEVELOPMENT.md

 - `ingest_directory()`: Iterates directory, calls ingest_file per file
 - `find_overlap()`: Detects overlapping entries for positional merge

-**Near-duplicate detection**: After parsing but before inserting, computes a document-level MinHash signature and compares against existing documents within a ±180 day window.
-If Jaccard similarity ≥ 0.7 (`dup_jaccard_threshold`), the older document is tagged `superseded`.
-Near-misses (≥ 0.4) are logged to stderr for diagnostic tuning.
+**Near-duplicate detection**: After parsing but before inserting, computes a document-level MinHash signature and compares against existing documents within a ±180 day window (`dup_window_days`).
+The decision combines two signals: Jaccard similarity over the MinHash signatures, and `minhash::longest_shared_block_words` (the longest contiguous run of shared shingles, in words).
+Jaccard ≥ `dup_jaccard_high` (0.7) or a shared block ≥ `dup_shared_block_words` (300) auto-supersedes the older document.
+Jaccard between `dup_jaccard_low` (0.4) and `dup_jaccard_high` with a smaller block is the gray zone, resolved interactively (or kept-both under `--non-interactive`).
+Below `dup_jaccard_low` is not a match.

+The candidate loop breaks on the first auto-supersede, so when a pair clears the Jaccard-high bar the shared-block computation is skipped and `shared_block_words` is recorded as NULL — Jaccard runs on the stored signatures (no document text), whereas the block requires fetching the existing document's text and running an O(m·n) LCS, which is deliberately avoided once the decision is already made.
+Making the block always-computed (for a uniformly-populated audit trail) is a ~5-line reorder, left as a future option.

+**Interactive resolution**: `prompt_gray_zone` presents `[s]upersede old / [k]eep both / [d]iff / [v]iew LLM summary / [q]uit` on stderr/stdin.
+Interactive is the default for both single-file and directory ingests; `--non-interactive` keeps both and emits an end-of-run review summary. `[q]uit` aborts the whole run, so `ingest_file` returns an `IngestOutcome` enum (`Ingested` / `Skipped` / `Quit`) rather than a bool. `[v]` calls the (optional) backend on demand to summarize the change; the backend is passed as `Option<&dyn LlmBackend>` so ingestion still runs with no LLM configured.
+Prompts and the summary identify documents by file path.

+**Relation recording**: every decision (including auto-supersedes and non-interactive deferrals) is written to `document_relations` in the same transaction as the new document, via `storage::insert_document_relation`.
+A summary generated by `[v]` is stored on the row at resolution time.

 ### storage/
 All SQLite operations.
 Uses rusqlite directly (no ORM).
 Integrates sqlite-vec for vector search.
 Split into submodules, all re-exported from `storage/mod.rs`.
 Sets `PRAGMA foreign_keys = ON` and `PRAGMA journal_mode=WAL` on initialization for referential integrity and concurrent read access.